groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpeg.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Comparison for JPEG images with .NET"
+    title: "Comparison for JPEG images with C# .NET"
     exclude: "JPEG"
     description: "Analyze information about any changes in JPEG files easily using GroupDocs.Comparison for .NET product."
     items: